raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 print(barycentric)
 ```

-This snippet works but the ephemeris file (`de421.bsp`) is too big to submit in your final payload!
+This snippet works but the ephemeris file (`de421.bsp`) is too big to submit in your final payload.
 To get around this, import the ephemeris from the `astro_pi_orbit` library, which will take care of importing the file for you:

 ```python
 from skyfield.api import load